peterosterlund2/texel/doc/proofgame.md

       pawn columns can be made complete by a move.
 The details are explained in the `ProofKernel::minMovesToGoal()` function in the source code.

-   2. If the number of remaining pawns for one color are too few to allow promotions to create enough pieces of all types, the node can be pruned.
+   2. If the number of remaining pawns for one color is too few to allow promotions to create enough pieces of all types, the node can be pruned.

    3. If a pawn column contains too few pawns, additional captures are needed,